 For our suppliers

-Plug works with suppliers who contribute to safe, reliable and future oriented energy infrastructure.
-In all procurements, we consider cost, quality, safety and sustainability.
-The following principles apply to current and future suppliers working with Plug.
+Plug works with suppliers who contribute to safe, reliable and future‑oriented energy infrastructure.
+In all procurements, we consider cost, quality, safety and sustainability..
+Compliance with Plug’s Supplier Code of Conduct forms part of our contractual framework.

 Our purchasing principles